vcavalca/42SP-Fract-ol/README.md

 Description: This project’s goal is to create a small fractal exploration program.

-- Actual Status: In progress
+- Actual Status: Finished
-- Result: -
+- Result: 100%

 Need any help: vcavalca@student.42sp.org.br